-Starting in the summer of 2016 I took to the practice of slow stitching and slow making with great zest.
-I sold a few sewing machines and invested in simple slow making tools.
+In 2016 I began to practice slow stitching and embracing slow making with great zest, by investing in simple slow making tools.
 In the process, I have inspired hundreds to take up the Japanese hand-stitching technique of Sashiko, Boro stitching and/or hand quilting to promote a back to basics approach in textile art.
 This recent article by B. Bromley discusses my studio approach http://www.wiscnews.com/baraboonewsrepublic/news/local/article_5ac5af7c-7309-5e70-9e93-e8e8090aef93.html

 Thank you for your interest in my work.
 Look around and please contact me if you have any questions.
 If you are representing a quilt guild please reach out.
 I would love to share my passion for textile arts and very willing to travel.